-The All Neighbors Coalition geographically covers two counties in the state of Texas, Dallas and Collin Counties.
+The All Neighbors Coalition (ANC) geographically covers two counties in the state of Texas, Dallas and Collin counties.
 According to the 2021 American Community Survey, Collin County has a total population of 1,109,462.
-Dallas County's population is over twice as much at 2,586,050.
-In both Counties, individuals between the ages of 10-24 years old make up around 22% of the population.
-These youth and young adults have unique needs especially youth living in poverty.
-6.6% of the population in Collin County and 14.4% of the population in Dallas County lives below the federal poverty level.
+Dallas County's population is over twice as much at 2,586,050, in both around 22% of the population.
+These youth and young adults have unique needs, especially youth living in poverty.
+6.6% of the population in Collin County and 14.4% of the population in Dallas County live below the federal poverty level.
 Unaccompanied youth and young adults living below the poverty line are at a much higher risk of experiencing homelessness because their incomes are not sufficient to afford housing.
-Housing is commonly considered to be affordable when no more than 30 percent of a household's gross income goes toward the cost of housing.
+Housing is commonly considered affordable when no more than 30 percent of a household's gross income goes toward the cost of housing.

-A single-person household working full-time at minimum
+A single-person household working full-time at minimum wage, annual income of \$16,120, should have housing costs

-The lack of truly affordable housing in Dallas and Collin Counties has serious implications for young adults, particularly those who lack subsidies or other support.
+The lack of truly affordable housing in Dallas and Collin counties has serious implications for young adults, particularly those who lack subsidies or other support.
 The 2021 American Community Survey reports that 46% of rental households pay more than 35% of their annual income towards rent in Collin County.
 This number increases to 53% of households in Dallas County.